Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Eat Balut – Photo by John Brian Silverio

-It is one of the bestselling types of street food in the country and is often paired with beer during the evening.
-You can’t really be blamed if you do not want to eat balut but if you are looking for a culinary adventure, putting that duck embryo in your mouth is one good way to start.
+It is one of the country’s bestselling types of street food and is often paired with beer during the evening.
+You can’t be blamed if you do not want to eat balut, but putting that duck embryo in your mouth is one good way to start if you are looking for a culinary adventure.

 Visit the Sunken Cemetery